-As was the case last year, the vast majority of students were able to write fairly accurately so that the intended meaning was clear and it was rare for them to score fewer than 3 marks.
-Areas of focus for students need to be: verb formations and conjugations, omissions (especially auxiliary verbs in the perfect tense), use of 'ne..pas'.
+As was the case last year, the vast majority of students were able to write fairly accurately so that the intended meaning was clear and it was rare for them to score less than three marks.
+Areas of focus for students still need to be verb formations and conjugations, omissions and the misspellings of simple items of vocabulary.
 For higher ability students, top marks require them to understand the importance of accuracy relating to gender, adjectival agreements and minor omissions.
 Although these are minor errors, they still impact on the award of top marks for accuracy.